whowechina/chord_pico/README.md

   https://greggman.github.io/html5-gamepad-test/
 * Use a terminal tool to connect to Chord Pico's command line interface. https://googlechromelabs.github.io/serial-terminal/
 * Use `debug hall` to toggle hall effect sensor debug mode.
 When it's on, you can see the real-time sensor values.
 Use a small magnet to test them one by one.
 The value should change significantly when a magnet is close to the corresponding sensor.
-Use the same command again to turn off the debug mode.
 If you notice strange values, check the soldering of the muxiplexer and the corresponding hall effect sensor.
 * Use `debug fader` to toggle fader sensor debug mode.
 When it's on, you can see real-time fader sensor status.
 You can use a white object (e.g. paper), waving it 5mm above the sensor to see the response.
 * Only when PCB is fully functional, you can proceed to the assembly.